-This is part one of a two-part series on payment routing, where we explore the concepts developed at Paddle so our Sellers can take advantage of payment routing with just one integration.
+This is part one of a two-part series, where we explore the concepts developed at Paddle so our Sellers (our customers) can take advantage of payment routing with just one integration.

-In this article, we’ll explore the different components of payment routing, explain the complexities of integrating with multiple payment service providers, and outline how we developed a unified payment lifecycle as the foundation for payment routing.
+In this article, we’ll explore how Paddle achieves this and explain the complexities of integrating with multiple payment service providers, and outline how we developed a unified payment lifecycle for our customers.

 Paddle provides several payment method choices to our customers, and we integrate with multiple independent payment service providers (PSPs) to achieve this.
 What you might not know is that Paddle also holds several Merchant Accounts in different regions around the world where we can accept payments.